Princess Theatre, Launceston: Earl Arts Centre

 Located on Earl Street, the Earl Arts Centre opened in 1993 directly behind the Princess Theatre.
 A black box theatre accommodating 184 patrons, the theatre was designed for a variety of purposes, ranging from theatre and dance in an intimate setting, to film screenings and conference sessions.

 Restoration plans

 The Tasmanian Liberal Party announced a plan to invest $2.5 million to restore the Princess Theatre if the Federal Government was reelected in the 2022 elections.
+In January 2025 the Federal Government committed $12.7m towards the $30m redevelopment project for the theatre, with restoration works planned to begin in January 2026.